 Reporting & Payment for Businesses without Employees

 Social Security & Healthcare Fund contributions are reported and paid on a quarterly basis.
 In this section, we will consider how business without employees should report and pay their quarterly contributions.

 If your business has employees, you can read how Businesses with Employees report and pay their quarterly contributions.

 Calculating the Owner's Presumed Gross Wage/Actual Gross Salary/Wage

 When reporting their Quarterly Contributions to the SSA, owners of businesses without employees are required to submit copies of all GRT Reports that were filed to the Division of Revenue & Taxation.
-The gross revenue earned during that quarter is important because this amount becomes the basis for calculating the owner's reported gross income or wages.
+The gross revenue earned during that quarter is important because this amount becomes the basis for calculating the owner's reported presumed gross income or wages.

-The owner gross income per quarter is calculated as 10% of the business's reported total gross revenue in a year, whether or not the owner actually received that income.
+The owner's presumed gross income per quarter is calculated as 10% of the business's reported total gross revenue in a year, whether or not the owner actually received that income.
 If the total gross revenue reported to Division of Revenue & Taxation was $24,000 for a year, your gross income or wage is $2,400 ($24,000 x 10%).

 Owners of businesses that do not have employees are considered both employer and employee at the same time.
-Therefore, they are required to contribute 12% of taxable income (wages not exceeding the maximum remuneration per quarter as indicated in the Maximum Remuneration table) for Social Security and 5% of total gross wages for the Healthcare Fund.
+Therefore, they are required to contribute 14% for Social Security and 5% for Healthcare Fund of total gross wages.

 If you own multiple businesses that do not have employees, then the owner share should be filed and paid under the company with the highest reported gross revenue.
 If you make more than $10,000 in gross annual revenues, you are required (mandated under the Law) to pay this owner share.
 Businesses that make less than $10,000 in gross annual revenues have an option to pay but are required to file quarterly.